MJKWoolnough/bbcode/README.md

 func (b *BBCode) Convert(w io.Writer, input []byte) error
 ```
 Convert parses the byte slice and writes the output to the writer.
 Any error
-will be from the writing process and not from the parser
+will be from the writing process and not from the parser.

 #### func (*BBCode) ConvertReader

 ```go
 func (b *BBCode) ConvertReader(w io.Writer, input io.Reader) error
 ```
-ConvertReader functions like Convert, but takes a io.Reader
+ConvertReader functions like Convert, but takes a io.Reader.

 #### func (*BBCode) ConvertString

 ```go
 func (b *BBCode) ConvertString(w io.Writer, input string) error
 ```
-ConvertString functions like Convert, but takes a string
+ConvertString functions like Convert, but takes a string.

 #### type CloseTag